 So, why can’t galaxy S20 support 120Hz with QHD+ resolution?
 What factor is primarily responsible for the excessive battery drain on 120Hz screens?
 Is it the chipset that needs to work extra hard to push that many pixels that fast?
 Exactly How much impact does QHD or Full HD+ resolution have on battery drain in 90Hz or 120Hz screens?

-TL;DR: Its the display driver IC that’s mostly responsible for battery drain.
+TL;DR: Its the display driver IC (DDIC) that’s mostly responsible for battery drain.
 The display resolution and chipset do not have much impact on the increase in battery drain with high-refresh-rate displays.